Curriculum & Course Catalog

 appreciation of mathematics by studying the mathematics of change and the infinitely

-Honors Multivariable Calculus
+Multivariable Calculus Honors

 This course covers introductory material related to the mathematics of vectors and the behavior of functions in three and more dimensions.
 Coordinatizations covered include rectangular, polar, spherical and cylindrical.
 Vector-valued functions form the basis of early discussions, including derivatives, integrals, surface area, arc length and curvature.
 Limits and continuity support a treatment of directional derivatives, differentials and gradients, leading to coverage of extreme value problems and Lagrange multipliers.
 Iterated integrals and multiple integration are treated with an emphasis on center of mass, moments of inertia, surface area and volume.
 Finally, line and surface integrals are introduced in the context of conservative vector fields to support an understanding of Green’s Theorem and, later, Stokes Theorem.
+This course depends on enrollment and staffing and may not be offered every year.

 Prerequisite: Calculus I-IIH

-Advanced Computer Science
+Computer Science

 In this class students will learn how to read and write well-structured computer code using a variety of control flow techniques (functions, conditionals, loops, recursion), simple data structures (1D arrays, classes, multidimensional arrays), and different forms of input/output (text, graphics, animations).
 Along the way a variety of interesting STEM applications will be explored.
 Whether you are a complete beginner or already have some programming experience, this class will help you develop a good coding style and learn how to use your computer as a tool to explore almost any subject.

-Corequisite: Math IIIH or IV recommended
+Corequisite: Math IIIH or Math IV recommended

-Advanced Topics in Data Structures & Algorithms
+Data Structures & Algorithms Honors

 List of 1 frequently asked questions.